FOR95/tinder-auto-liker/README.md

 - **Duration** – how long it should like (in seconds), or `0` for unlimited
 - **Presets** – quick access to predefined speed settings

+Please make sure that you only run the extension under the address https://tinder.com/app/recs, otherwise errors may occur.

 ## License